CirclesUBI/pathfinder2/README.md

 It implements the interface specified in https://hackmd.io/Gg04t7gjQKeDW2Q6Jchp0Q

+The HTTP server implementation ignores most parts of the HTTP request and header, including the path, so it essentially responds on all paths.

 It has two performance parameters that are currently hardcoded in the source:

 Number of worker threads: 4